hzeller/upnp-display/README.md

 LCD Display showing DNLA/UPnP player status
 -------------------------------------------

-This little program is a UPnP control point that connects to a UPnP/DNLA renderer anywhere in your local network.
+This little program is a passive UPnP control point that connects to a UPnP/DNLA renderer anywhere in your local network.
 It listens for changes in the state of the player (Title, Album etc., Play/Paused/Stop) and displays it on a 16x2 LCD display (These displays are